Setsubun: Japan’s Seasonal Festival to Chase Away Evil and Welcome Good Fortune

 Public Festivals at Temples and Shrines

 Many temples and shrines across Japan hold large-scale Setsubun festivals, where celebrities, sumo wrestlers, and priests participate in mame-maki events.
+These public ceremonies often include performances, prayers for prosperity, and festive activities that draw both locals and tourists.

 Family-Friendly Fun and Creative Foods